What will your legacy look like?

 Ask yourself the question, ‘What am I most proud of?’

-It’s okay if you can’t figure it out now, focus on the calmness and keep thinking as far back as you can.
+It’s okay if you can’t figure it out now, focus on the calmness and keep thinking about your life.

 Was it getting through a tough time?